shaloo/docs.arcana/docs/ca/introduction/use-cases.md

 ??? an-info "Example"

     User holds USDC on Ethereum, Polygon, and Optimism and wants to consolidate their funds on Arbitrum.
-Instead of manually bridging USDC from each chain one at a time, users can bridge their total USDC balance from all three chains to Arbitrum in a single step
+Instead of manually bridging USDC from each chain one at a time, users can bridge their total USDC balance from all three chains to Arbitrum in a single step.

 ## Decentralized Exchanges (DEXes)